-In order to continue to provide quality care for all, please be considerate to both children and staff and keep your child home if they are sick or have been sick within the past 48 hours.
+*In order to continue to provide quality care for all, keep your child home if they are sick or have been sick within the past 48 hours.
+Children may return to school when they have been symptom-free for 48 hours without the help of any medications.

 Children with the following symptoms are not to be sent to school and will be sent home: